grnet/agora-sp/website/docs/eosc_integration.md

 ## Profiles 3.0

 An important aspect of the integration with the EOSC API are the models of the resources and the Profiles.
 EOSC API had standardized the models of the resources and providers with profiles 3.0 with mandatory or not fields that someone have to provider to describe a resource/provider.
-Find the profiles 3.0 description here [Profiles 3.0](https://docs.google.com/spreadsheets/d/1o3vhia3Fl1ULbn0CI0nSusZkZ-PDnfvCW_l76c7X4yo/edit#gid=0)
+Find the profiles 3.0 description here: [Profiles 3.0](https://docs.google.com/spreadsheets/d/1o3vhia3Fl1ULbn0CI0nSusZkZ-PDnfvCW_l76c7X4yo/edit#gid=0)

 ## Publishing

 The flow of the publishing to eosc API follows these steps:
 1. The Superadmin creates a new provider